Qasem Soleimani: War against ISIL

 A map of Saladin Governorate in Iraq.
 Soleimani was involved in breaking the Siege of Amirli by ISIL in the eastern part of the governorate.

-Soleimani had a significant role in Iran's fight against ISIL in Iraq.
+During the war against the Islamic State, the US military and Iranian proxy forces led by Qasem Soleimani effectively conducted their offensives in unison.
+He had a significant role in Iran's fight against ISIL in Iraq.
 He was described as the "linchpin" bringing together Kurdish and Shia forces to fight ISIS, overseeing joint operations conducted by the two groups.

 In 2014, Soleimani was in the Iraqi city of Amirli, to work with Iraqi forces to push back ISIL militants.
 The Los Angeles Times reported that Amirli was the first town to successfully withstand an ISIL invasion, and was secured thanks to "an unusual partnership of Iraqi and Kurdish soldiers, Iranian-backed Shia militias and U.S. warplanes".

 A senior Iraqi official told the BBC that when the city of Mosul fell, the rapid reaction of Iran, rather than American bombing, was what prevented a more widespread collapse.
 Soleimani also seems to have been instrumental in planning the operation to relieve Amirli in Saladin Governorate, where ISIL had laid siege to an important city.
 In fact, the Quds force operatives under Soleimani's command seem to have been deeply involved not only with the Iraqi army and Shia militias but also with the Kurdish forces in the Battle of Amirli, providing liaisons for intelligence-sharing along with arms, munitions and expertise.

 In the operation to liberate Jurf Al Sakhar, he was reportedly "present on the battlefield".
 Some Shia militia commanders described Soleimani as "fearless", one pointing out that the Iranian general never wears a flak jacket even on the front lines.

 In November 2014, Shia and Kurdish forces under Soleimani's command pushed ISIL out of the Iraqi villages of Jalawla and Saadia in the Diyala Governorate.